-Last updated February 2018
+Last updated November 2023

 Solid-Wood Strips or Planks

 Solid-wood flooring is graded #2 Common, #1 Common, Select, or Clear.
-Clear means the fewest number of knots, wild grains, and color variations that are considered defects.
+Clear has the fewest number of knots, wild grains, and color variations that are considered defects.
 With the higher grades, hue and grain are relatively closely matched from one piece to another.
 (Exotic hardwood species may use a different rating system.)

 When comparing products, be aware that grade and Janka rating say nothing about precisely how a product was manufactured, which will affect how well pieces fit together when installed and how long any factory-applied finish will last.